fadyehabamer/SS-ChromeExtension/README.md

 - We open the tab URL by sending the URL that we just constructed to the `chrome tabs create` function, and we save the `tab id` that we obtain from this method in the `targetId` variable when the tab is opened.

 - On the newly formed tab, we also add a listener that is activated when it is loaded.
 As a result, we add a listener to the tabs API's `onUpdated` event.
 Because the tab's URL may not be set at the time this event is triggered, we did not connect a listener to the `onCreated` event.
 However, you may listen to `onUpdated` events to be alerted when a URL is set.
 We verify if the opened tab's id is the same as the `target id` that we just saved and that the page loading status is complete inside the listener.
 Either loaded or complete will be returned by the `changedProps` object.

+- We'll `delete` the `listener` as soon as the tests pass because we don't need it right now, therefore we'll use removeEventListener to do so.

+- The `getViews` function is used to retrieve all of the views opened by our extension, and it returns an array of JavaScript `window` objects for each of the sites running within the current extension.
+We check each entry's URL to the unique URL we set at the start of the loop, and if we find a `match`, we call a function on that view that will be executed on the page that our extension has opened, and we send our image URL to the page so it can `show` it to the user.